Portrait of King Manuel II

 He took part in World War I, integrating and subsidizing the International Red Cross and aiding the war wounded.

-Manuel II had a special taste for the arts in general, and history, literature and music in particular.
-While in exile, he collected a valuable library, devoting himself to the study of 15th and 16th century Portuguese works.
+Manuel II had a special liking for the arts in general, History, Literature and Music in particular.
+While in exile, he assembled a precious collection of books, devoting himself to the study of Portuguese works from the 15th and 16th century.

 He died in England, in 1932, at the age of 43.
 He was buried in the Royal Pantheon of the Bragança Dynasty on the Monastery of São Vicente de Fora (Lisboa).